A Friends guided hike group walks the Little Baldy trail, summer 2016. (photographer: Chris Holguin)

-- At a minimum you will need to bring a daypack with a lunch, snacks, water, first aid items, insect repellent, sunscreen, Tecnu (poison oak wash), and extra layers for warmth or rain.
+- At a minimum you will need to bring a daypack with a lunch, snacks, water, first aid items, insect and tick repellent, sunscreen, Tecnu (poison oak wash), and extra layers for warmth or rain.

 - We recommend having the complete 10+ Essentials with you on all Friends hikes and on your own.

 - Hiking poles are recommended on many Gorge trails.